 The third step of the 5S Program entails a thorough cleaning.
 The first step of 5S involved cleaning up the clutter and sorting out what was needed from those tools, materials, and supplies that are not frequently needed.
-In the second step of 5S everything was put away in its proper storage location.
+In the second step everything was straightened up and put away in its proper storage location.
 The third step entails a thorough cleaning of the area, equipment, and tools.

 5S Shine - Keeping It Clean